VincentGranville/xLLM/README.md

 <ol>
 <li>xLLM's original <b>Deep Neural Network</b> built from scratch, different from others, offering full control over all the components.
 Not using libraries such as PyTorch, TensorFlow or Keras, truly built from the ground up without Blackbox libraries. </li>
-<li>xLLM's DNN alternative based on <b>exact interpolation in 10,000 dimensions</b>, and 96% correct predictions for next token, outside the training set.
+<li>xLLM's <b>DNN alternative</b> based on <b>exact interpolation in 10,000 dimensions</b>, and 96% correct predictions for next token, outside the training set.
 Used as alternative to PMI metrics and to suggest related keywords in the answer.</li>
   <li><b>DNN Watermarking</b> to protect your model or data against unauthorized use, with invisible, noise- and distilliation-resistant watermarks</li>
   <li><b>Smart distillation</b> of the DNN parameters (the weights between connected neurons) and/or the input data (tokens), preserving accuracy.
 Applicable to any DNN, including our own, as well as our DNN alternative.</li>
   <li><b>Anomality Detection Agent</b> with applications in cybersecurity, used in fraud litigation.</li>